Azure Security Center planning and operations guide

 Azure Security Center uses the Microsoft Monitoring Agent – this is the same agent used by the Operations Management Suite and Log Analytics service – to collect security data from your virtual machines.
 Data collected from this agent will be stored in your Log Analytics workspace(s).

-After data collection is enabled in the security policy, the Microsoft Monitoring Agent (for Windows or Linux) is installed on all supported Azure VMs and any new ones that are created.
-If the VM already has the Microsoft Monitoring Agent installed, Azure Security Center will leverage the current installed agent.
+When automatic provisioning is enabled in the security policy, the Microsoft Monitoring Agent (for Windows or Linux) is installed on all supported Azure VMs, and any new ones that are created.
+If the VM or computer already has the Microsoft Monitoring Agent installed, Azure Security Center will leverage the current installed agent.
 The agent’s process is designed to be non-invasive and have very minimal impact on VM performance.

 The Microsoft Monitoring Agent for Windows requires use TCP port 443.
 See the Troubleshooting article for additional details.

 If at some point you want to disable Data Collection, you can turn it off in the security policy.
 However, because the Microsoft Monitoring Agent may be used by other Azure management and monitoring services, the agent will not be uninstalled automatically when you turn off data collection in Security Center.
 You can manually uninstall the agent if needed.